Monday, January 4, 2021

 Hitler (right) and his Bavarian comrades in France (©SZ)

-In 1932 he eventually was made a German in the Free State of Brunswick with the help of his right-wing friends being employed as a Regierungsrat (state council) at the Landeskultur- und Vermessungsamt (state cultural and surveying department).
+In 1932, he was eventually made a German in the Free State of Brunswick with the help of his right-wing friends, being employed as a Regierungsrat (state council) at the Landeskultur- und Vermessungsamt (state cultural and surveying department).
 He was supposed to be on duty as a clerk at the Brunswick state representation in Berlin, an appointment he never held.

 No comments: